qlyoung/qlyoung.github.io/_posts/2020-08-15-car-scuba-rack.md

 ---
 layout: post
-title:  "PVC scuba rack for car"
+title:  "pvc scuba rack for car"
 ---

 Diving is a passion of mine.
 I've been diving more often lately and, as any